Prevention of type 2 diabetes

 Prevention of type 2 diabetes can be achieved with both lifestyle changes and use of medication.
-The American Diabetes Association categorizes prediabetes as a high-risk group that has glycemic levels higher than normal but does not meet criteria for diabetes.
-Without intervention people with prediabetes progress to type 2 diabetes with a 5% to 10% rate.
+The American Diabetes Association categorizes people with prediabetes, who have glycemic levels higher than normal but do not meet criteria for diabetes, as a high-risk group.
+Without intervention, people with prediabetes progress to type 2 diabetes with a 5% to 10% rate.
 Diabetes prevention is achieved through weight loss and increased physical activity, which can reduce the risk of diabetes by 50% to 60%.

 Lifestyle

 Many interventions to promote healthy lifestyles have been shown to prevent diabetes.
 A combination of diet and physical activity promotion through counselling and support programs decrease weight, improve systolic blood pressure, improve cholesterol levels and decrease risk of diabetes.

-Increasing physical activity may be helpful in preventing type 2 diabetes, particularly if undertaken soon after a carbohydrate rich meal that increases blood sugar levels.
+Increasing physical activity may be helpful in preventing type 2 diabetes, particularly if undertaken soon after a carbohydrate-rich meal that increases blood sugar levels.
 The American Diabetes Association (ADA) recommends maintaining a healthy weight, getting at least 2 1/2 hours of exercise per week (several brisk sustained walks appear sufficient), having a modest fat intake (around 30% of energy supply should come from fat), and eating sufficient fiber (e.g., from whole grains).

-Numerous clinical studies have shown that resistant starch increases insulin sensitivity independent of the glycemic response of the food and may reduce the risk of type 2 diabetes.
+Numerous clinical studies have shown that resistant starch increases insulin sensitivity, independent of the glycemic response of the food and may reduce the risk of type 2 diabetes.
 The U.S. Food and Drug Administration requires claims that resistant starch can reduce the risk of type 2 diabetes to be qualified with a declaration that scientific evidence in support of this claim is limited.

-Foods with low glycemic index rich in fiber and other important nutrients are recommended notwithstanding insufficient evidence.
+Foods with low glycemic index, rich in fiber and other important nutrients, are recommended, notwithstanding insufficient evidence.

 Study group participants whose "physical activity level and dietary, smoking, and alcohol habits were all in the low-risk group had an 82% lower incidence of diabetes".

 Various sources suggest an influence of dietary fat types.
 Positive effects of unsaturated fats have been asserted on theoretical grounds and observed in animal feeding studies.
-Hydrogenated fats are universally considered harmful mainly because of well known effect on cardiovascular risk factors.
+Hydrogenated fats are universally considered harmful, mainly because of their well-known effect on cardiovascular risk factors.

-There are numerous studies which suggest connections between some aspects of type 2 diabetes with ingestion of certain foods or with some drugs.
+Numerous studies suggest connections between some aspects of type 2 diabetes with ingestion of certain foods or with some drugs.
 Breastfeeding may also be associated with the prevention of type 2 diabetes in mothers.

-There is evidence relating consumption of coffee with prevention of type 2 diabetes.
+Some evidence relates consumption of coffee with prevention of type 2 diabetes.
 However, it is unclear if coffee causes any change in the risk of diabetes.
-This is true regardless of if it is caffeinated/decaffeinated; with/without sugar, or potboiled or not.
+This is true regardless of if it is caffeinated/decaffeinated, consumed with/without sugar, or potboiled or not.